ChrisKK04/game-website/README.md

 * Account pages which list a given accounts posts and certain statistics about the account
 * Only developers can post games and only users can post reviews
 * A seed.py script for testing the website with large quantities of data
+* Games have optional categories
+* CSS styling

 ## Upcoming features

-* Game photos and categories
+* Game photos
 * More search parameters (game description, average score, tags, developers, etc.)
-* Better accessibility
-* CSS for styling
+* CSS styling for the search page
-* QOL-updates
 * An actual name for the website

 ## Using the website (Linux)